ekke/one_page_x/README.md

 TODO

 This app needs Qt 5.7 Beta and will be updated as soon as Qt 5.7 RC is out with different namespace for Qt QUick Controls 2 (qt.labs.controls)

+## License Information
+see LICENSE ( The Unlicense )

+see /images/LICENSE ( cc-by )

+Images from https://design.google.com/icons/ - then renamed to match Qt High DPI images and project-specific naming